-On June 3, 2013, the City Council will receive a staff presentation outling options for moving forward iwth a community engagement aand master planning process for the proposed Arts and Innovation District Area (27 University Avenue).
-This area is located between El Camino Real and the Caltrain right of way and includes the transit center (see map below).
-Specific land use concepts and transportation solutions will not be proposed on June 3rd.
-However, staff is proposing to begin a community input process that will allow the public to be involved in creating a realistic and implementable land use and site design concept for this area.
-A staff report with additional details will be posted below and on the City Council website the week of May 27th and will be available here http://www.cityofpaloalto.org/gov/depts/cou/council_agendas.asp.
+On June 3, 2013, the City Council received a staff presentation outlining options for moving forward with a community engagement and master planning process for the proposed Arts and Innovation District Area (27 University Avenue).
+Staff's recommendation proposed to begin a community input process that will allow the public to be involved in creating a realistic and implementable land use and site design concept for this area.

 The master planning effort is being led by the City of Palo Alto.
 The planning was anticipated in the Stanford Hospital Projects approval, in which the City sought funding in the Development Agreement to plan for future uses and improve connections between Downtown, Stanford, and the Stanford Shopping Center and better utilization and integration of the Transit Center.
 In 2012, in conjunction with a concept proposed by developer and philanthropist John Arrillaga for use of Stanford lands, the City identified this as an opportunity to initiate planning for this area.
 The latest version of the master plan concept (as presented to the Council on December 3rd) included four office buildings, an improved transit center, a new performing arts theater for TheatreWorks, the relocation of the historic Julia Morgan Hostess House to be a part of El Camino Park and a number of other related improvements.